 Turn the cap piece counter clockwise.
-It may be necessary to put a clean cloth over the cap and turn it with a wrench.
+It may be necessary to put a clean towel over the cap and turn it with a wrench.

-Once loose, the cap and handle can be pulled up out of the white plumbing fitting.
+Once loose, the cap, internal rotor assembly and handle can be pulled up out of the white plumbing fitting.

-Wipe down the internal piece that attaches to the cap and handle.
+Wipe down the internal rotor assembly that attaches to the cap and handle.

-Soak the cap and handle in white vinegar.
+Soak the internal rotor assembly in white vinegar.

-The white plumbing fitting should also be wiped down.
+The inner wall of the white plumbing fitting should also be wiped down.
 If the surface of the white plumbing has become too abrasive, you can take wet, fine sandpaper and smooth it out.
-It is also helpful to use a lubricant (use silicone based, not petroleum based) to allow for an easier turn of the diverter handle

-Rinse the diverter internals and reassemble
+Rinse the diverter internals and reassemble.

 In the future, it is helpful to turn the diverter valve only when the pump is not on.
 Cleaning your diverter valve should occur every time you drain your spa.
+Refer to Draining Your Spa in the Regular Maintenance Procedures section.